gdgcloudkol/hackday/README.md

 # Cloud Community Hackday
-A 48 Hours Community Hackathon organised by [GDG Cloud Kolkata](https://gdg.community.dev/gdg-cloud-kolkata/).
+A 48 Hours Community Hackathon organized by [GDG Cloud Kolkata](https://gdg.community.dev/gdg-cloud-kolkata/).

 ## How to submit:
 - Register for Cloud Community Hackday using this [Google Form](https://forms.gle/1aW6Uc1swXGasSPe9).